panelarrow

 Discover your ancestors who may have served in this venerable organization.
 Deeply rooted in tradition and folklore, the United States Light House Service history stretches back more than two centuries when formed under the leadership of President George Washington.
 Follow the history of the service during the nineteenth century as it was under the heading of the light house board and later as the light-house service until 1939 when it was incorporated into the United States Coast Guard.
 Many fascinating and historical documents and other records from log entries to light house keeper records will enable researchers to record the history of their ancestors who service in this lesser known Federal branch of service.

-Crossing the 38th Parallel: Korean War Research
+Crossing the 38th Parallel: Lessons Learned from the Korean War

 Sometimes referred to as the “Forgotten War” The Korea War has been overshadowed by the larger conflicts both before and afterwards; namely, World War II and the Vietnam War.
 This lecture focuses on numerous genealogical records covering this military conflict including Official Military Personnel Files, Morning Reports, after action records, and records of casualties and prisoners of war.
 Although only lasting 3 years where communist and capitalistic democratic forces staged war against each other; this conflict would not be forgotten as it caused tensions between the participants for decades after the fighting stopped.